Policy, trends and developments

 Is there a hierarchy of preferred methods?
 Are there explicit limits or restrictions on certain methods?

 There is no hierarchy of methods in the Netherlands, nor are there any restrictions.
 In principle, the taxpayer is free to choose any method where it reaches an arm’s-length outcome.
-The taxpayer must substantiate why it chose a certain method.
+The taxpayer must substantiate why certain method was chosen.
 The starting point for an examination by the tax authorities should then be the method applied by the taxpayer.

 What rules, standards and best practices should be considered when undertaking a comparability analysis?